|1||Nechako Branch||940.534 FRI||Book||Adult General Collection|

 In An Iron Wind , historian Peter Fritzsche draws on diaries, letters, and other first-person accounts to show how civilians in occupied Europe struggled to understand this terrifying chaos.
 As the Third Reich targeted Europe's Jews for deportation and death, confusion and mistrust reigned.
 What were Hitler's aims?
 Did Germany's rapid early victories mark the start of an enduring new era?
 Was collaboration or resistance the wisest response to occupation?
 How far should solidarity and empathy extend?
 And where was God?
-People tried desperately to answer such questions and make sense of the horrors around them, but the stories they told themselves often justified a selfish indifference to their neighbors' fates.
+People tried desperately to make sense of the horrors around them, but the stories they told themselves often justified a selfish indifference to their neighbors' fates.

 Peter Fritzsche is the W. D. & Sarah E. Trowbridge Professor of History at the University of Illinois.
 The author of nine books, including the award-winning Life and Death in the Third Reich , he lives in Urbana, Illinois.